PHSKC-APDE/HEAL_Parks_Analysis/2024/README.md

 The percentage users observed doing the activity in the park.

-For each park, the number of users engaged in an activity is divided by the total number of users observed in the park throughout the study duration.
+For each park, the number of users engaged in an activity is divided by the total number of users observed in the park throughout all days and studies observed.

 Notes: